 I spend an unhealthy amount of time on Reddit and I keep telling myself that the time spent on Reddit is not wasted since I am learning something new almost every day.
 See, your experience with Reddit with wildly differ depending on the sub-reedits you are subscribed to.
 If you stick with the default subreddits, you will soon find yourself reading stale and meme-filled posts, but if you take your time to curate your subreddits, your experience with Reddit will vastly improve.

 Here are 6 of my favorite geeky subreddit, geeky in the sense that I am always learning something new and it’s not limited to technology.

-This sub-reddit is about something you learned today, but it has to be some specific facts instead of broad opinion, or something that might be subject to interpretation.
+This subreddit is about something you learned today, but it has to be some specific facts instead of broad opinion or something that might be subject to interpretation.
 I have learned a lot of new facts that absolutely blew me away.

 This is a relatively new subreddit.
-As the name suggest, this sub is about historical questions.
+As the name suggests, this sub is about historical questions.
 Like /r/askscience this sub also has an official panelist who is specialized on certain historical topics.
 Great place to learn about historical facts that you never even thought of asking or something you always wanted to know.